-The LTIM Project Standard Methods (see Hale et al. 2014) for stream metabolism and water quality have been designed to provide data appropriate for the evaluation of water quality outcomes at the Basin scale.
-As noted above, the absence of continuous monitoring data for pH, turbidity and EC/Salinity (with the exception of the Lower Murray Selected Area) mean that these specific parameters are not within the scope of this evaluation, which is now restricted to Dissolved Oxygen concentration.
-The small amount of data on pH, EC and turbidity may be complemented by water quality monitoring data collected through other relevant programs including short-term monitoring instigated by CEWO and/or MDBA in response to planned watering actions or a potential water-quality event.
+The LTIM Project Standard Methods (REF) for stream metabolism and water quality have been designed to provide data appropriate for the evaluation of water quality outcomes at the Basin scale.
+This will be complemented by water quality monitoring data collected through other relevant programs including:

+- o short-term monitoring instigated by CEWO and/or MDBA in response to planned watering actions or a potential water-quality event - data collected continuously as part of the stream gauging and water quality monitoring network.

 The M&E Service Providers will provide daily estimates of gross primary production (GPP), ecosystem respiration (ER) and reaeration rate (K{02}) from the diel dissolved oxygen curves for each site.
 The BASE program (Grace et al. 2015) is to be used, and is available, along with an extensive user manual via the Govdex website.
 The model also provides an uncertainty estimate for each parameter.
-This program has been updated to BASEv2 which incorporates modifications and improvements as suggested by Song et al. (2016).

-In addition to the daily estimates of GPP, ER and K{02} , it is also expected that, at all sites where sampling is undertaken, M&E Services Providers will provide hydrological data on:
+In addition to the daily estimates of GPP, ER and K02, it is also expected that, at all sites where sampling is undertaken, M&E Services Providers will provide hydrological data on:

-- Mean River Water Velocity
+Mean River Water Velocity

-- Daily Discharge

-- And ideally, average river depth.
+- Daily Discharge - And ideally, average river depth.